On this page:

 How is gastritis diagnosed?

-Other tests used to identify the cause of gastritis or any complications include the following:
+A health care provider may have a patient complete other tests to identify the cause of gastritis or any complications.
+These tests may include the following:

 How is gastritis treated?